-Those who wish to extend their current contracts have different preferences than those who do not.
-Sixty-four percent of those who will not extend their current contracts think that the government definitely should not offer to extend the contract with a reduced payment.
+a reduced payment.
 Only 37 percent of the respondents from the group who would extend their contracts prefer not offering reduced rate payments.
 These responses suggest that respondents who wish to keep the current program are willing to enroll their CRP land into a contract for less than what they are currently receiving.

 The final option is to offer to extend contracts with incentives for haying, base protection, grazing, or other use.
 Seventy-three percent of the respondents at least somewhat favor this option (Table 56).
-Those who do not wish to extend their current contracts favor of this option more than those who wish to extend their contracts.
-The respondents that do not wish to extend their contracts are more likely to report that they will hay and graze the land as opposed to producing small grains or more intensively cultivated crops.
+Those who do not wish to extend their current contracts favor this option more than those who wish to extend their contracts.
+Respondents that do not wish to extend their contracts are more likely to report that they will hay and graze the land as opposed to producing small grains or more intensively cultivated crops.
 This response suggests the additional income from grazing the land would allow the contractor to increase his income.
 In addition, the land is kept in compliance with conservation practices.